BBetween $31 to $60Tennessee WhiskeyWhiskey Reviews

 A pour of JD SB Select has a light amber/darkened copper look to it.
 The scent draws a sweet character from candy corn, banana chips and vanilla, accented by toasted oak and a hint of nuts.

 Sipping on the whiskey is characteristically mellow, that being a signature of Jack Daniel’s, but with no sacrifice of character.
-Once again, it’s quite sweet, with brown sugar, vanilla and maple, plus slices of fresh banana.
+Once again, it’s quite sweet, with brown sugar and vanilla, plus slices of fresh banana.
 A few slivers of spicy, oak-driven flavor have just enough presence to keep things interesting, but without disturbing the mellow, relaxing experience of the whiskey.
 I found the finish mild and minty.

 Jack Daniel’s doesn’t produce bold and ballsy whiskey.
 It’s not a characteristic one finds, not even in its cask strength expressions.
 What they do well down in Lynchburg, Tennessee is produce mellow sipping whiskey.
 During the last decade, they’ve expanded out of that base, adding more and more character and complexity to that fundamentally mellow foundation.
 This Single Barrel Select is a sound example of that growth.